Jaycuppp/Sample-Django-Website-For-Computer-Shop/README.md

-A Sample Ecommerce Website for a Computer Focused Retail Store
+A Sample Django Ecommerce Website for a Computer Focused Retail Store